-The Logitech K480 is a decent keyboard to be paired with mobile devices like your phone or tablet.
+The Logitech K480 is an excellent keyboard to be paired with mobile devices like your phone or tablet.
 Its Bluetooth connection makes it easy to pair up multiple devices, and its compact design is rather easy to slip in a bag.
-However, it's quite heavy for a keyboard to bring around.
 You can use this keyboard with any operating system, which makes it quite versatile.

 The Logitech K480 is an okay keyboard for the office.
 Its design isn't the most ergonomic and typing on it can be rather fatiguing.
 On the upside, it barely makes any noise and is compatible with all operating systems.
 This can be a good keyboard if you want to pair up a tablet or phone as an add-on to your desktop setup.

 The Logitech K480 isn't designed for programmers.
 It's uncomfortable to type on for long periods, and its build quality is decent at best, which won't last you for very long.
 You also can't program any macros, which is disappointing.

 There are no variants of this keyboard.
 It only comes in two different colors and we expect our review to be valid for both.